Title: 6"/30 Caliber Gun from USS Maine (ACR-1)

-The 6-Inch/30 Caliber Mk 3 Mod gun is a breech-loading rifle of built-up construction.
+The 6-inch/30 caliber Mk 3 Mod 0 gun is a breech-loading rifle of built-up construction.
 The tapered barrel consists of a liner tube, ten hoops and an outer jacket.
 The gun has an external elevating band with integral trunnions mounted at the point the breech jacket ends and the barrel jacket begins.
 The breech is a rotating, interrupted screw type that hinges to the right.
-The gun is mounted on a Mk 3 Carriage with two inclined recoil cylinders, one on each side and a semi-circular barbette-type shield attached to the front.
-The Carriage is a central pivot type with two rollers and a toothed wheel at the rear that engage the track and teeth around the perimeter of the circular base.
+The gun is mounted on a Mk 3 carriage with two inclined recoil cylinders, one on each side and a semi-circular barbette-type shield attached to the front.
+The carriage is a central pivot type with two rollers and a toothed wheel at the rear that engage the track and teeth around the perimeter of the circular base.

-The armored cruiser, or second class battleship, USS Maine (ACR-1) was armed with six 6-Inch/30 Caliber guns as her secondary armament in addition to the main battery of two twin 10-Inch/30 Caliber turrets.
-Two each of the 6-Inch guns were mounted in the bow, stern and amidship on the gun deck.
+The armored cruiser, or second class battleship, USS Maine (ACR-1) was armed with six 6-inch/30 caliber guns as her secondary armament in addition to the main battery of two twin 10-inch/30 caliber turrets.
+Two each of the 6-inch guns were mounted in the bow, stern and amidship on the gun deck.
+The gun and mount held by NHHC are from the bow starboard side.
 The ship was destroyed by an explosion and sunk in Havana Harbor, Cuba on 15 February 1898.
-The ship was raised in 1911, at which time the gun and mount were salvaged from the wreck.
-Due to the heavy destruction suffered by the forward part of the ship, it is most likely that this gun was from one of the stern batteries.
+The bow section was heavily damaged and separated from the remainder of the hull by the force of the explosion.
+When the ship was raised in 1911, the bow section was also recovered and the gun and mount salvaged and returned to the US.